What is the Northern Ireland backstop?

-The backstop is an arrangement for the Irish border that will come into effect if no other solutions to maintain the current open border can be agreed once the UK leaves the EU.
-It is intended to protect the Good Friday Agreement/Belfast Agreement and keep an open border between Northern Ireland and Ireland after Brexit.
+The Northern Ireland backstop was an arrangement for the Irish border that was part of Theresa May’s Brexit deal.
+It would have come into effect if no other solutions to maintain the current open border were agreed once the UK had left the EU.
+It was intended to protect the Good Friday Agreement/Belfast Agreement and keep an open border between Northern Ireland and Ireland after Brexit.

 The EU guidelines for the first phase of negotiations on UK withdrawal identified the "unique circumstances on the island of Ireland".
 The guidelines also stated that avoiding a hard border was one of three key issues that needed to achieve ‘sufficient progress’ in phase one of negotiations – along with the financial settlement and citizens’ rights – to allow talks to begin on the framework for the future relationship between the UK and the EU.

-In Autumn 2017, in the run up to the critical December European Council, the question of the Irish border became critical to the prospect of successfully achieving ‘sufficient progress’.
+In the run up to the critical December 2017 European Council, the question of the Irish border became critical to the prospect of successfully achieving ‘sufficient progress’.
 The two sides were forced to reach an agreement and bridge the gap between their positions.

 What was agreed in the December 2017 Joint Report?